 Milwaukee has no subway and it's never had one.
 At least not in the current common usage of the word.

-There was a short rail tunnel Downtown a century or so ago but that was never completed and it was just a short tunnel for trains, not for a commuter line with stations.
+There was a short rail tunnel Downtown planned as part of a rapid transit line a century or so ago but that was never completed.

 But one of the definitions of a subway is: "a tunnel under a road for use by pedestrians."
 Or a SUBterranean walkWAY.